Inflation calculator by country

 How to use this site

-Inflation is country-specific, so the CPI series used depends on the country you choose.
-For best results, compare years that exist in the dataset and treat the output as an estimate rather than a precise measure of your personal cost of living.
+Each country uses its own CPI series, with sources listed in the dataset.
+For best results, compare years that exist in the data and treat the output as an estimate rather than a precise measure of personal cost of living.

 Explore countries